microsoft/PowerPlatformConnectors/certified-connectors/Tribal/README.md

 ### Triggers

-`When an entity is created`

-`When an entity is updated`
+- `When an entity is created`: Triggers anytime an entity is changed within a Tribal Edge module.

-`When an entity is deleted`
+- `When an entity is updated`: Triggers anytime an entity is updated within a Tribal Edge module.

-`When an event is triggered on an entity`
+- `When an entity is deleted`: Triggers anytime an entity is deleted within a Tribal Edge module.

-Use this trigger for custom event types like Status changed, Cancel interview, Request visa and so on.
+- `When an event is triggered on an entity`: Use this trigger for custom event types like Status changed, Cancel interview, Request visa and so on.

-`When a long running operation is performed on an entity`
-Use this trigger as a consecutive trigger on flow where the first trigger is one of the above.
+- `When a long running operation is performed on an entity`: Use this trigger as a consecutive trigger on flow where the first trigger is one of the above.

 ### Actions

-`Create an entity`

-`Create a child entity`

-`Update a child entity`

-`Update an entity`

-`Delete a child entity`

-`Delete an entity`

-`Read a child entity`

-`Read an entity`

-`Read child entity collection`
+- `Create an entity`: Creates an entity within a Tribal Edge module

+- `Create a child entity`: Creates an entity which is a child of another entity within a Tribal Edge module

+- `Read an entity`: Reads an entity within a Tribal Edge module

+- `Read a child entity`: Creates an entity which is a child of another entity within a Tribal Edge module

+- `Read entity collection`: Reads a collection of entities within a Tribal Edge module.
 Additional filtering is available for the records using Open Data Protocol syntax.

-`Read parent entity collection`
+- `Read child entity collection`:  Reads a collection of entities which are children of another entity within a Tribal Edge module.
 Additional filtering is available for the records using Open Data Protocol syntax.

-## Deployment instructions
-Deploy the Tribal Connector as a custom connector in Microsoft Power Automate and Power Apps as detailed in [Microsoft Power Platform Connectors CLI](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli)

-## Support
-For support, contact us at servicedesk@tribalgroup.com.
+- `Update an entity`: Updates an entity within a Tribal Edge module

+- `Update a child entity`: Updates an entity which is a child of another entity within a Tribal Edge module

+- `Delete an entity`: Deletes an entity within a Tribal Edge module

+- `Delete a child entity`: Deletes an entity which is a child of another entity within a Tribal Edge module